 I had a fantastic semester experiencing college life in a completely different state from my home campus in Hawaii, exploring Rhode Island and neighboring states, building meaningful connections, gaining valuable lab experience, and continuing to pursue my academic interests in marine and environmental science!

-The original goal of this project was to test how far the purple urchin A. punctulata could reach its peristome to eat food.
-The findings from this project contributed to a larger project of understanding why co-culturing A. punctulata with oysters resulted in improved biofouling control than the more commonly cultured urchin species, S. droebachiensis.
+Findings from this research contribute to a larger project of understanding why co-culturing the local A. punctulata with oysters resulted in improved biofouling control over the more commonly cultured urchin species, S. droebachiensis.